 Celebrating the arrival of cherry blossoms is a traditional Japanese way to appreciate the beauty of life.
 In fact, this tradition has a name, Sakura.
-And Philly is lucky to have hundreds of cherry trees.
-The Japanese government gave the trees to Philadelphia to honor the 150th anniversary of the U.S.
+And Philly, the City of Brotherly Love, is lucky to have thousands of cherry blossom trees.
+The Japanese government gave 1000 trees to Philadelphia to honor the 150th anniversary of the U.S.

-The cherry trees usually blossom sometime in April.
-And each spring, peak times for blossoms differ.
+Cherry blossom season in Philly usually is about 2 weeks in April.
+And each spring, peak cherry blossom times differ.

 Fairmount Park for Cherry Blossoms in Philadelphia

 The large grassy field at the Horticulture Center is dotted with flowering trees.
-And when it’s warm, the field is perfect for picnics, frisbee, strollers, and reading.
-Also, the field is a sculpture garden.
+Plus, when it’s warm, the field is perfect for picnics, Frisbee, strollers, and reading.
+And the field is also a sculpture garden.
 While my family is at the Horticulture Center, we like to slip into the greenhouse.
 Inside the greenhouse are exotic plants, sculpture, and the humid hothouse air.

 The Horticulture Center is free and has a bathroom.
 And there’s plenty of free parking.
-Unless you visit during the annual Cherry Blossom Festival of Philadelphia (check the website for festival events), when parking may get tight.
-The timing of the Cherry Blossom Festival varies each year.
-It is scheduled for April 6 – 14, 2019.
-It is fun, if you are happy to share the space with a big crowd.
+Unless you visit during the annual Cherry Blossom Festival of Philadelphia (canceled for 2021) when parking is tight.

 Japanese House for Cherry Blossoms in Philadelphia

 A lovely place to enjoy cherry blossoms in Philadelphia is across the street from the Horticulture Center, also in West Philly.
 The Shofusu Japanese House and Garden looks like a 17th-century Japanese house.
 And surrounding the house is a koi pond and Japanese garden dotted with cherry trees.